KnowWhereGraph/kwg-deployment/README.md

 6. Modify `variables.env` to specify the name of the GraphDB repository the `sparql/` endpoint should query
 7. Modify `variables.env` with the Elasticsearch password
 8. Modify `variables.env` with the server name - without `http` or `www` (localhost/staging.knowwheregraph.org/stko-kwg.geog.ucsb.edu)
+9. On a new server, install the loki docker plugin with `docker plugin install grafana/loki-docker-driver:main--alias loki  --grant-all-permissions`

 ### Production Environment